mrpaulandrew/procfwk/docs/deployprocfwk.md

 * Deploy an [Azure Data Factory](/procfwk/datafactory) instance and connect it to source control - recommended, but not essential.
   * Grant Data Factory's MSI access to itself to support the framework pipeline [already running checks](/procfwk/pipelinealreadyrunning).
 * Create a [SQL database](/procfwk/database).
-* Create an [Azure Functions App](/procfwk/functions), a Consumption App Service Plan is fine for the processing framework.
+* Create an [Azure Functions App](/procfwk/functions), a Consumption App Service Plan is fine for the processing framework, see [service tiers](/procfwk/servicetiers) for more details.
 * Optionally create an Azure Key Vault.
 	* Used for Data Factory [Linked Service](/procfwk/linkedservices) connection authentication.
 	* Used to house [SPN details](/procfwk/spnhandling) when authenticating against worker [pipelines](/procfwk/pipelines).